tramitit/guides/en/portugal/renewal_of_student_card_for_foreigners.md

 categories:
 - Portugal
 date: '2024-06-07'
-description: Renew your expired or expiring student card in Portugal by following specific steps at your institution.
-Check providers' timelines and costs for assistance.
+description: Renew your student ID in Portugal with our simple guide.
+Follow the steps, submit required documents, and ensure uninterrupted university access.
 draft: false
-meta_title: 'Renewal of Student ID in Portugal: Process and Providers'
+meta_title: Renew Your Student ID in Portugal - Step-by-Step Guide
-title: 'Renewal of Student ID in Portugal: Process and Providers'
+title: Renew Your Student ID in Portugal - Step-by-Step Guide
 translationKey: portugal-renewal_of_student_card_for_foreigners
 ---

 ## Description
 ### What is it?